aldricpinto/health_cost_risk_score/README.md

-# Health Cost Risk Score Project 🏥
+# Health Cost Risk Copilot 🏥

 This project uses ML to predict whether a person belongs to the **high-cost** group (top 10% of medical charges) based on simple factors like age, BMI, and lifestyle habits.
 It then assigns a "Risk Score" from 0 to 100 for every individual.